fabrinucci/women-shop/.github/pull_request_template.md

 - [ ] Documentation
 - [ ] Chore
 - [ ] CI

+## 📌 PR Description
+Describe the changes made in this PR.

 ## 🔗 Issue (if applicable)
 Issue Number: [Insert Issue Number]